N-GopiChand/Bank-Management-System/README.md

 Bank Management System

-Java + MySQL Banking System that supports:
+This is a Java + MySQL based banking application that allows users to manage bank accounts and perform basic banking operations.

+Features

-Create customer
+Create a new customer

-Create account
+Create a bank account

-Deposit and withdraw money
+Deposit money

-View balance and transactions
+Withdraw money

+Check account balance

+View transaction history

-List all accounts
+List all existing accounts

-How to run:
-Install MySQL and create database bank_db.
-Run SQL script: sql/create_tables.sql.
-Compile Java code:
-Run the program:
-Enjoy the banking system.